odedia/odedia.github.io/tutorials/_posts/2019-4-1-pcf-on-azure-the-hard-way.md

 ---
 layout: post
-title: PCF on Azure - The Hard Way
+title: Pivotal Cloud Foundry on Azure - the Hard Way
 description: Installation instructions using nothing but the command line.
 image: assets/images/pcf-azure.png
 source: https://github.com/odedia/pcf-on-azure-the-hard-way
 type: tutorial
 ---

 Below are installation instructions for PCF on Azure without any UI interaction (well... you might have to authenticate your azure account).
-For standard evaluation purposes, use the PCF on Azure marketplace for a one-click installation: https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pivotal.pivotal-cloud-foundry?tab=Overview.
+For standard evaluation purposes, use the [PCF on Azure marketplace for a one-click installation](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/pivotal.pivotal-cloud-foundry?tab=Overview).
 If you want to geek out or get a handle on how things are working internally, read on.

-Install Azure CLI from https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+Install Azure CLI from <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>

 Clears previous cache of logins if needed: